covexp/cuda-noise/README.md

 ## Usage

 cudaNoise comes as a single-header include library.
 Simply include cuda_noise.cuh in your CUDA source file, then call the cudaNoise functions from kernel or device functions.

-(Note: cudaNoise is not meant to be directly called from host code)
+**NOTE: cudaNoise is not designed to be directly called from host code**

 There is a simple texture viewer included in the /examples directory.